Our international team includes senior scholars, PhD candidates, MA and BA students. We all share our passion to archaeology and history of the land.

 Ceramics Specialist

-A Ph.D. candidate at Tel Aviv University, Alex is a field archaeologist and Iron Age II ceramic specialist.
+A graduate of Tel Aviv University, Alex is a field archaeologist and Iron Age II ceramic specialist.
 Originally from Australia, she has a Bachelor of Arts and a Masters of Research (specializing in Ancient Near Eastern narrative and narratology) from Macquarie University, Sydney, and M.A. in archaeology from Tel Aviv University.
-An area supervisor at Tel Hadid, Alex has enjoyed working at a number of sites across the Southern Levant, including Tel Azekah, Masada, Tel Aphek, City of David/Silwan, and Naḥal Nitsana.
+An area supervisor at Tel Hadid during the years 2018–2023, Alex has enjoyed working at a number of sites across the Southern Levant, including Tel Azekah, Masada, Tel Aphek, City of David/Silwan, and Naḥal Nitsana.

 Eli Yannai

-Eli Yannai is the scientific advisor of the Tel Hadid Expedition.
+Eli Yannai was the scientific advisor of the Tel Hadid Expedition in its early seasons.
 As a former IAA senior archaeologist, Eli excavated hundreds of sites across Israel and published numerous excavation reports and articles dealing with the archaeology of country.

 Omer Ze’evi-Berger